Martin Havlát: Chicago Blackhawks

 In the 2007–08 season, Havlát was limited to 35 games while scoring ten goals and 17 assists as he again struggled with injuries.
 The season marked a turning point for the team, however, as the Blackhawks' offense was immediately bolstered by the emergence of rookies Patrick Kane and Jonathan Toews.
 The next season, in 2008–09, Havlát led a rejuvenated Blackhawks team in scoring with a career-high 77 points in 81 games.
 Chicago qualified for the post-season for the first time since 2002 that season.
 Playing the Calgary Flames in the opening round, Havlát registered two goals in the first game of the series, including a game-tying goal late in the third period and the game-winner just 12 seconds into overtime.
 The Blackhawks would defeat the Flames in six games before doing the same to the Vancouver Canucks in the second round.
 Meeting the Detroit Red Wings Western Conference Finals, Havlát was knocked out in game three of the series from a hit delivered by defenceman Niklas Kronwall; Kronwall was given a five-minute major penalty and was ejected for the hit, while Havlát left the game after lying on the ice for several minutes.

 Despite being named team MVP for the 2008–09 season, Havlát was not re-signed by the club.
-After three months of attempting to negotiate a long-term contract to remain with the team, Blackhawks General Manager Dale Tallon annulled previous discussions and refused to offer anything more than a one-year extension come July 1.
-The negotiations were well documented on both Havlát and his agent's Twitter pages, with Havlát ominously stating, "There's something to be said for loyalty and honor."
-He followed this up by stating that he did not leave the team, but rather they left him.
+After three months of attempting to negotiate a long-term contract to remain with the team, Blackhawks General Manager Dale Tallon only offered a one-year extension come July 1.
+The strained negotiations were well documented on both Havlát and his agent's Twitter pages, with Havlát stating that he did not leave the team, but rather they left him.
+Tallon was demoted from his position as general manager on July 17.
+Havlát blamed Blackhawks president John McDonough for Tallon's demotion and his departure from Chicago.